aws-samples/aws-resilience-hub-tools/resilience-hub-pdf-export/README.md

 ## Output

-The script will generate a PDF file that contains details of all assessments for all applications defined within Resilience Hub in a single region.
+The script will generate a PDF file that contains details of all latest assessments for all applications defined within Resilience Hub.
 The PDF file will be stored in the same location as where the script was executed and contains the following information in a table format:

 * **Application Name** - the name of the application as defined within Resilience Hub.
+* **Application ARN** - the ARN of an application.
 * **Assessment Name** - the name of an assessment for an application.
 * **Assessment Compliance Status** - indicates if the associated assessment was evaluated as being compliant with the resiliency policy.
 * **End Time** - identifies the end time of an assessment.